A 3D lattice defect and efficient computations in topological MBQC: Circuit volume optimization

 \section{Circuit volume optimization}

 We finally turn to the circuit optimization problem.
 By this, we mean the question of the reduction of the fundamental volume $V_G$ for a gate $G$.
 The fundamental theorem does not claim uniqueness of the measurement pattern for a given $G$.
 Beyond the topological invariance --- homological surfaces yield the same gate --- which is intrinsic to the framework, there are other equivalent measurement patterns that are not homological.
-In this section, we focus on one particular set of such transformations and its application to the Reed-Muller code.
+In this section, we first formalize the notion of local equivalence between measurement patterns.
+We then introduce a new set of non-topological transformations that have not yet been proposed in the literature to our knowledge.
+Finally, we apply these transformations to the Reed-Muller code and quantify the volume reduction thus achieved.